Levi's Stadium: Basic stadium features

 Levi's Stadium is designed as an open stadium with a natural grass field.
 It has a seating capacity of 68,500, expandable to approximately 75,000 to host major events like the Super Bowl and the FIFA World Cup.
-However, on June 27, 2015, The Grateful Dead Fare Thee Well Tour made history by extending the stadium to 83,000 in attendance.
+On June 27, 2015, The Grateful Dead Fare Thee Well Tour made history by extending the stadium seating capacity to 83,000, although only 77,000 attended the event over two nights.
+To date, the record attendance for a single day event was almost 80,000 for an Ed Sheeran concert on September 16, 2023.

 The seating design of the stadium places approximately two-thirds of the fans in the lower bowl, which is one of the largest of its kind in the entire NFL.
 The design features significantly improved accessibility and seating options for fans with special needs and disabilities when compared to the 49ers former home, the now-demolished Candlestick Park.
 The configuration is similar to Ford Field, home of the NFL's Detroit Lions, with the majority of the luxury suites on one side of the field, which puts the fans in the upper deck closer to the action.

 As a multi-use facility, the stadium can be configured for special touring events including concerts, motocross events, indoor/outdoor conferences, and other community events.
 The stadium is also designed to meet the FIFA field geometry requirements for international soccer, which will allow it to host international friendly matches and major tournaments such as the FIFA World Cup.
-The stadium will also feature over 109000 sqft of flexible premium meeting space in the club areas.
+The stadium also features over 109000 sqft of flexible premium meeting space in the club areas.

 Stadium app

-The stadium has created an in stadium app designed specifically for home football games for the 49ers to provide a better fan experience for fans and guests.
+There is a stadium app designed specifically for home football games for the 49ers to provide a better fan experience for fans and guests.
 The app can be downloaded for free from the App Store and Google Play.
 Features are limited on non-football game days or if one is outside the vicinity of the stadium.
-However, when having the app within the stadium on game and event days one has many options including in-seat delivery, live streaming, navigation and much more.
+However, when one has the app within the stadium on game and event days one has many options including in-seat delivery, live streaming, navigation and much more.
 The app can be extended to other events hosted by the stadium if the third party would like to include its features for their guests.